 Fodor's Expert Review U.S. Air Force Academy

 The academy, which set up camp in 1954, is one of the most popular attractions in Colorado.
-Highlights include the futuristic design, 18,000 beautiful acres of land, and antique and historic aircraft displays.
-At the visitor center you'll find photo exhibits, a model of a cadet's room, a gift shop, a snack bar, and a 21-minute film designed to make you want to enlist on the spot.
-Other stops on the tour include a B-52 display, sports facilities, a parade ground, and the chapel.
-Some days you can catch the impressive cadet lunch formation that begins at 11:45.
+Highlights include the futuristic design, 18,500 beautiful acres of land, and antique and historic aircraft displays.
+At the visitor center you'll find photo exhibits, a model of a cadet's room, a gift shop, a snack bar in the summer, and a film highlighting the history and bravery of the Air Force.
+Other stops on the self-guided tour include a B-52 display, sports facilities, and the chapel.
+Some days you can catch the impressive cadet lunch formation that begins between 11:30 and noon.
 The Air Force chapel, which can accommodate simultaneous Catholic, Jewish, and Protestant services, is easily recognized by its unconventional design, which features 17 spires that resemble airplane wings.
-Don't miss the smaller chapels, including the downstairs Buddhist room.
-Visitors can enter only through the North Gate.
+Don't miss the smaller chapels, including the Buddhist room.
+Visitors can enter only through the North and South gates.